CAHF Privacy Notice, Website disclaimer, Copyright

 How Citizens Advice Hammersmith & Fulham share your information

 We also ask for your consent to share your data with relevant third parties where necessary in order to assist you, or where the funder of the service we are assisting you under wants us to do so.
 We will always explain who we are sharing your data with and why we are sharing it.
-Organisations that we frequently share data with (with your permission) include Hammersmith & Fulham Council, Hounslow Council (for debt cases where Hounslow Council has referred us to you), Hammersmith & Fulham Law Centre, the Free Representation Unit (when you need help for representation at an appeal), Toynbee Hall and the Money Advice Service (for debt cases conducted under the Capitalise Partnership).
+Organisations that we frequently share data with (with your permission) include Hammersmith & Fulham Council, Hounslow Council, and Barnet Homes (for debt cases where they have referred us to you), Hammersmith & Fulham Law Centre, and the Free Representation Unit (when you need help for representation at an appeal).
+Debt Advice under the Debt Free London project is funded by the Money and Pensions Service who are mandated by the Government to fund and improve the quality, consistency and availability of debt advice.
+As this is a statutory function, if we are assisting you under Debt Free London your data will be shared with the Money and Pensions Service, their lead delivery partner in London, Toynbee Hall, and Recognising Excellence, appointed by them for quality control purposes, unless you object.

 Contact Citizens Advice Hammersmith & Fulham about your information